Lullabot/drainpipe/README.md

 for a Drupal site, including:

 - Site and database updates
-- Artefact packaging for deployment to a hosting provider
+- Artifact packaging for deployment to a hosting provider
 - Test setups

 ## Installation